frictionlessdata/frictionless-prototype-py/docs/target/extension-guide/README.md

 - create a module called `frictionless_<name>` available in PYTHONPATH
 - subclass the Plugin class and override one of the methods above

-Please consult with "API Reference" for in-detail infromation about the Plugin interface and how these methods can be implemented.
+Please consult with "API Reference" for in-detail information about the Plugin interface and how these methods can be implemented.